 Ease of Use and Handheld Stability

 Big Day Photography usually comes with long hours, changes in venues and environments, a lot of important moments and events.
 Which means you may need to carry your gear around or pack different gear together for easy carriage.

 It would be a good idea to get something that is easy to use and with high handheld stability.
 I highly recommend you to use a camera hand strap while photographing a wedding.

 If you are a rough user, you would pretty much lean towards buying a sturdy camera but if you prefer light-weight equipment, then maybe mirrorless cameras would be better for you.
 As on some occasions you might need to use your camera for long hours hence you need something that you can carry around easily with a good grip.

-Best Camera for Wedding Photography: Our Picks
+Best Camera for Wedding Photography: My Top Picks

 Nikon Z6 is a mirrorless camera that is great for seasoned wedding photographers.
 It's very similar to its big brother, Z7, in terms of its main specs but the difference comes all the way down to the sensor and therefore the decrease in resolution in Z6(less megapixels but higher frames per second).